miqbaltariq/SECP1513202420251/03/Adam Ashraff/Readme.md

 # 👋 I'm Muhammad Adam Ashraff bin Zamri!

-A first-year **Data Engineering** student at **Universiti Teknologi Malaysia (UTM)**, passionate about data and porgramming.
+First-year **Data Engineering** student at **Universiti Teknologi Malaysia (UTM)**, passionate about data and programming.
 I'm excited to sharpen my skills to solve real-world challenges.
+Guided by the belief that **"Who has the data has the power"** – Tim O'Reilly, I am committed to learning, growing, and contributing to a data-driven future.
+I aim to turn data into meaningful information that can drive impactful change.

 ##  🎓 Academic Background
 - Primary School